ebi-gene-expression-group/container-galaxy-sc-tertiary/supplementary_materials/sup_note_workflows.md

 ### SC Atlas Production

 This workflow was used for releases 4, 5 and 6 of the EBI Single Cell Expression Atlas.
 Currently it relies mostly on Scanpy steps, but as interoperability improves, some of the analysis steps could be changed to other software providers.
-It distributes generation of tSNE plots across different persplexity values and clusters through a set of resolutions.
+It distributes generation of tSNE plots across different perplexity values and clusters through a set of resolutions.
 This workflow mostly generates text files that are loaded into databases and indexes for expression atlas, so no interactive modules or plots are generated, and is provided to enable reproducibility of our results.

 ![Screenshot-2020-01-09-at-15.41.42](img/Screenshot-2020-01-09-at-15.41.42.png)